 These opportunities are significant endeavors and should be recognized.
 Faculty and students are strongly encouraged to work with the Office of Research and Sponsored Programs to facilitate a successful application and to register individual application and award activity into the Kuali database.

 The following is a sample list of common opportunities.
 Additional opportunities can be found via the Pivot database.

-The Fulbright U.S. Scholars Program (CIES) aims to increase mutual understanding between the people of the U.S. and other countries through exchange of persons, knowledge, and skills offering more than 400 teaching, research or combination teaching/research awards in over 135 countries.
+The Fulbright U.S. Scholars Program (CIES) aims to increase mutual understanding between the people of the U.S. and other countries through exchange of persons, knowledge, and skills offering more than 400 teaching, research or combination teaching/research awards in 130 countries.
 Opportunities are available for college and university faculty and administrators as well as for professionals, artists, journalists, scientists, lawyers, independent scholars and many others.
 In addition to several new program models designed to meet the changing needs of U.S. academics and professionals, Fulbright offers flexible awards including multi-country opportunities.

 While the term "fellowship" is used to represent a variety of opportunities, generally fellowships are short-term opportunities lasting from a few months to several years; focus on the professional development of the fellow; and are sponsored by a specific organization seeking to expand leadership in their field.